icemtel/dbt_event_stream_demo/README.md

   (we assume posts are kept on the platform even if the creator is deleted unless they request that)

 # TODO

+post creator attributes (country, etc) should use user attributes on the date of post creation ?

 Verify correctness using tests & ad hoc jupyter notebooks